-Significant capital expenditure on property and equipment contracted for at the end of the reporting period but not recognized as liabilities is as follows:
+Capital expenditure on property and equipment contracted for at the end of the reporting period but not recognized as liabilities is as follows:

-December 31, 2021
+December 31,

+2022 2021

-Contracted by the standard for US\$ in
+US\$ in millions

-Contracted but not provided for 75 385
+Contracted but not provided for 72 75

 (b) Litigation

 The Group has contingent liabilities arising in the ordinary course of business.
 Management has made estimates for potential litigation costs based upon consultation with legal counsel.
 Actual results could differ from these estimates; however, in the opinion of management, such litigation and claims will not have a material adverse effect on the Group's financial condition, results of operations or cash flows.